-Amazon has a lot of data to work with, and Amazon loves data.
-The company needs people who can identify valuable data, derive meaningful insights from it, explain past trends, and help predict future ones.
-Cracking Amazon’s Business Intelligence Engineer (BIE) interview was never an easy task.
+Amazon loves data and they have a lot of it to work with.
+The company seeks people who can identify valuable data, derive meaningful insights from it, explain past trends, and help predict future ones.
+Cracking Amazon’s Business Intelligence Engineer (BIE) interview was never easy.

-But with the newly added leadership principle, “Strive to be the world’s best employer on Earth,” the competition is likely to get more challenging at Amazon whether you are a coding engineer/software developer or business intelligence engineer.
+But after Amazon had its latest addition to its leadership principles: “Strive to be the world’s best employer on Earth,” the competition is likely to get even more challenging at Amazon, whether you are a coding engineer/software developer or business intelligence engineer.
 Read through this article to know how you can prepare for the Business Intelligence Engineer interview and put your best foot forward.

 If you are preparing for a tech interview, check out our technical interview checklist, interview questions page, and salary negotiation e-book to get interview-ready!
 Also, read Amazon System Design Interview Questions and Amazon Phone Interview Questions for specific insights and guidance on Amazon tech interviews.

 Having trained over 13,500 software engineers, we know what it takes to crack the toughest tech interviews.
 Since 2014, Interview Kickstart alums have been landing lucrative offers from FAANG and Tier-1 tech companies.
 The highest ever offer received by an IK alum is a whopping $1.267 Million!